SloKart/Ron-Way/README.md

 ## Usage

-Once installed, you can use `Ron_Way` from the command line to convert your theme files:
+Once installed, you can use `Ron_Way` from the command line to convert your theme files.

 ```bash
 Ron_Way <input.toml> <output.ron>